How To Choose The Best Swimming Pool Heater (2019 Guide)

 For solar heaters, they're not quite as specific—you'll use square footage of your pool to determine how many solar panels you need.
 For example, if the pool is 300 square feet, you will use 150 square feet of solar panels.

-But there are also a few other things to consider in a pool heater size.
+But there are also a few other things to consider.
 For example, if you only plan to heat the pool on weekends, you might want a heater that heats it up more quickly, so you would likely want to choose a gas heater.

 On the other hand, if you expect to maintain a moderate water temperature in the pool, a small pool heater can be used.
 It just won’t be as energy-efficient.